 What if I can’t visit?

 We get it: visits are expensive, time-consuming, and hard to schedule with everything else going on in your life.
-Even in non-pandemic times, it’s simply not always going to be possible to visit every school you’re considering applying to — and right now, with most campuses closed to visitors due to Covid-19, you may not be able to visit any yet.
-If you can’t visit, there are other ways you can show colleges you’re interested in them.
+It’s simply not always going to be possible to visit every school you’re considering applying to.
+If you can’t visit in person, there are other ways you can show colleges you’re interested in them.
 Some ideas include:

 - Follow them on social media

-- Reach out to your regional representative to ask a great question
+- Reach out to your regional representative to connect and/or ask a great question

 - Go to the college’s information session at your school if they host one (this is a big one!)

 - Attend a regional information session hosted by that college (many are being offered virtually now)

 And, when you are planning visits, whether in-person or virtual, be strategic: don’t just visit the schools in the top of your range.
 Make sure to show your target and likely schools that you’re serious about them.
 Often, these are the schools that are going to care the most that you have gone the extra mile.